-This shift to creating their music came about in part after Vince McMahon realized how expensive royalties for songs like Eye of The Tiger by Survivor and Another One Bites The Dust by Queen could be.
+This shift to creating their music occurred partly after Vince McMahon realized how expensive royalties for songs like Eye of The Tiger by Survivor and Another One Bites The Dust by Queen could be.

 According to JJ Maguire, Vince McMahon told Jimmy Hart, “Why don’t you and your partner Maguire come up with some original stuff for the second wrestling album.”

-He recalled that on the plane, the flight attendants wanted JJ Maguire to show them how this state-of-the-art machine worked.
+He recalled that the flight attendants wanted JJ Maguire to show them how this state-of-the-art machine worked.

 Once in Cleveland, Ohio, he and Jimmy got to work.
-Along with the four-track recorder, they rented a keyboard and a drum machine from a local music store.
+They rented a keyboard and a drum machine from a local music store along with the four-track recorder.

 “Then we pretty much came up with the first three songs on the second album, which was Demolition’s, where Jimmy did the lyrics, then we did Cool, Cocky, Bad (Honky Tonk Man), and the song made for Jimmy called Crank It Up.
 So we had three songs on the Piledriver: The Wrestling Album II (1987).
 That’s where it all began for us.”